DronKashyap/Job-Portal-Admin-Side-/README.md

 Backend
 For detailed information about the backend implementation, refer to the backend README.

-Folder Structure

-job-posting-app/
-├── frontend/                # Frontend application
-│   ├── public/              # Static files
-│   ├── src/                 # Source files
-│   └── package.json         # Project metadata and dependencies
-├── backend/                 # Backend application
-│   ├── models/              # Database models
-│   ├── routes/              # API routes
-│   └── package.json         # Project metadata and dependencies
-└── README.md                # Project overview and documentation
-Contributing
-We welcome contributions!
-If you'd like to contribute, please follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature/YourFeature).
 Make your changes and commit them (git commit -m 'Add some feature').
 Push to the branch (git push origin feature/YourFeature).
 Open a Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Feel free to customize any sections or add more details specific to your project!